Fast & Fabulous: Seared Halloumi, Caramelized Peach & Cherry Salad & a Sonoma Coast Chardonnay!

 August 19, 2015 / Stephanie Miskew / 18 Comments

-One of the things I love most about what I do is discovering the blogs of other passionate foodies and I’m happy to share a new found favorite!
-This delicious recipe for Seared Halloumi, Caramelized Peach & Cherry Salad is from Heather of the Flourishing Foodie.
-In this recipe Heather beautifully incorporates some of my favorite flavors of Summer and, in keeping with our “Fast & Fabulous” series, this dish can easily be prepared in thirty minutes.
-As always, I have a delicious wine pairing to enjoy with this dish, a delightful Chardonnay from California’s Sonoma Coast.
+This recipe for Seared Halloumi, Caramelized Peach and Cherry Salad incorporates some of my favorite flavors of Summer and, in keeping with my “Fast & Fabulous” series, it can easily be prepared in about thirty minutes.
+As always, I have a delicious wine pairing to enjoy with this salad, a delightful Chardonnay from California’s Sonoma Coast.

-Failla Winery is a labor of love for husband and wife team Ehren Jordan and Anne-Marie Failla.
-While there first vintage debuted in 1998 as Failla-Jordan (they had to drop the “Jordan” over a legal dispute), their first estate release was still years away.
-Jordan’s passion for winemaking led him to an internship in France’s Rhône Valley and then back to California where he worked with Helen Turley at Marcassin and then Turley Wine Cellars before starting Failla.
-Today the couple’s fourteen acres of estate vineyards are largely dedicated to Chardonnay, Pinot Noir and Syrah that capture the essence of California’s coolest wine making regions.
-This small production winery produce beautifully balanced, food friendly wines that are definitely worth seeking out, however, in the event you’re unable to find this particular wine, ask your local wine shop for a food-friendly, California Chardonnay from a cooler region with a nice balance of fruit and oak.
+Today, the couple’s fourteen acres of estate vineyards are largely dedicated to Chardonnay, Pinot Noir and Syrah that capture the essence of California’s coolest wine making regions.
+This small production winery produces beautifully balanced, food friendly wines that are definitely worth seeking out, however, in the event you’re unable to find this particular wine, ask your local wine shop for a food-friendly, California Chardonnay from a cooler region with a nice balance of fruit and oak.

-I hope you enjoy this recipe for Seared Halloumi, Caramelized Peach and Cherry Salad from the Flourishing Foodie as much as we did!
-Just FYI, I tweaked the original recipe a tad because I made it for four people instead of two.
-For more installments of our “Fast & Fabulous” recipe series, complete with wine pairings, please click here.
-Thanks for stopping by!
+I hope you enjoy this recipe for Seared Halloumi, Caramelized Peach and Cherry Salad as much as we do!
+Please scroll for the recipe and for more installments of my “Fast & Fabulous” series that features thirty minute recipes complete with wine pairings, please click here.
+Thanks so much for stopping by and Happy Summer!

 "Fast & Fabulous: Seared Halloumi, Caramelized Peach & Cherry Salad"Author: Adapted from The Flourishing FoodieServes: 4Serve with a Sonoma Coast Chardonnay like the one from Failla featured in this post!Ingredients